mieszkomalawski/php-dependency-analysis-docker/README.md

 Run from Your project root dir, assumes that myconfig.yml file exists in that dir

-docker run -it -v $(pwd):/data/application php-dep-analysis
+docker run -v $(pwd):/data/application php-dep-analysis